 - 1 tsp garam masala

-- Cut the tofu into 1 cm cubes; put them in a bowl and add the turmeric powder and julienned ginger; stir carefully until all tofu cubes are all coated in turmeric; set aside and let it rest for about 10 minutes;
+- Put tofu cubes with turmeric ginger and avocado oil in a small bowl; stir gently until all tofu pieces are coated in turmeric powder; set aside and let it rest for about 10 minutes;

-- Add the vegetable oil to a frying pan and fry over medium heat the gingered tofu cubes for about 4-5 minutes, until they become fragrant; when all tofu pieces are cooked, put the on a plate and set aside;
+- Fry the gingered tofu cubes for about 4-5 minutes, until they become fragrant; put the tofu pieces on a plate and set aside;

-- Turn off the heat, allow to cool a little then puree it with an immersion blender until you get a smooth paste;
+- Turn off the heat, remove the bay leaves and process with an immersion blender until smooth;

-- Put the tofu makhani in bowls and serve it with flat bread or basmati rice.
+- Transfer to serving bowls and enjoy it with naan and / or basmati rice.

 - Feel free to replace fresh tomatoes with canned tomatoes.